A linear model of separation for western boundary currents with bathymetry and stratification: Introduction

-At last, let us mention that even though some recent works explore the behaviour of Ekman layers in the presence of a large topography \cite{chemin2024ekman}, the computation of Ekman layers in the presence of stratification and large topography had not been performed before, even at a formal level: this contribution of our paper is completely new.
-The derivation differs rather strongly from the classical cases analyzed in \cite{grenier1997ekman,masmoudi2000ekman,CDGG}, and the structure of the solution is also unusual.
+At last, let us mention that even though some recent works explore the behaviour of Ekman layers in the presence of a large topography \cite{chemin2024ekman}, the computation of Ekman layers in the presence of stratification and large topography had not been performed with system \eqref{NS-rho}.
+Although settings similar to \eqref{NS-rho} have been investigated in the physical literature (see for instance \cite{maccready_slippery_1993} in the case of small topography and \cite{garrett_boundary_1993} with diffusion only in the normal direction), the derivation we perform in the present paper seems completely new, together with the computation of the possible boundary layer sizes and profiles, and with the discussion around the two potential Ekman roots.
+Indeed the focus of \cite{maccready_slippery_1993,garrett_boundary_1993} is rather the understanding of the ``stopping phenomenon'', which is not our interest here since we analyze the linear response to an oscillatory forcing.
+Our derivation differs rather strongly from the classical cases analyzed in \cite{grenier1997ekman,masmoudi2000ekman,CDGG}, and the structure of the solution is also unusual.
 Indeed, in the $e_y$ direction, the viscous dissipation is balanced by the Coriolis force, as in classical Ekman layers.
 However, in the $e_x$ direction, the rotation does not play a role at main order: viscous dissipation is balanced by a combination of the pressure gradient and of the stratification (i.e. by the non-hydrostatic part of the pressure).